odant/conan-jscript/src/doc/api/n-api.md

-This function gives V8 an indication of the amount of externally allocated memory that is kept alive by JavaScript objects (i.e. a JavaScript object that points to its own memory allocated by a native module).
+This function gives V8 an indication of the amount of externally allocated memory that is kept alive by JavaScript objects (i.e. a JavaScript object that points to its own memory allocated by a native addon).
 Registering externally allocated memory will trigger global garbage collections more often than it would otherwise.